grafana/agent/docs/upgrade-guide/_index.md

 Prometheus-like database, and configuration of Grafana Agent to send metrics to one of those systems.

-Old configs will continue to work until it is fully deprecated.
+Old configs will continue to work for now, but support for the old format will eventually be removed.
 To migrate your config, change the `prometheus` key to `metrics`.

 Example old config: